syrupy-project/syrupy/README.md

 ### Syrupy Extensions

 Syrupy comes with a few built-in preset configurations for you to choose from.
-You should also feel free to extend the AbstractSyrupyExtension if your project has a need not captured by one our built-ins.
+You should also feel free to extend the `AbstractSyrupyExtension` if your project has a need not captured by one our built-ins.

-- **`AmberSnapshotSerializer`**: This is the default serializer which generates `.ambr` files.
+- **`AmberSnapshotExtension`**: This is the default extension which generates `.ambr` files.
 Serialization of most data types are supported, however non-sortable types such as frozenset are experimental.
-- **`RawSingleSnapshotSerializer`**: Unlike the `AmberSnapshotSerializer`, which groups all tests within a single test file into a singular snapshot file, the Raw Single serializer creates one `.raw` file per test case.
+- **`RawSingleSnapshotExtension`**: Unlike the `AmberSnapshotExtension`, which groups all tests within a single test file into a singular snapshot file, and creates one `.raw` file per test case.
-- **`PNGSnapshotSerializer`**: An extension of the Raw Single serializer, this should be used to produce `.png` files.
+- **`PNGSnapshotExtension`**: An extension of raw single, this should be used to produce `.png` files.
-- **`SVGSnapshotSerializer`**: Another extension of Raw Single.
+- **`SVGSnapshotExtension`**: Another extension of raw single.
 This produces `.svg` files from an svg string.

 ### Advanced Usage, Syrupy Plugin Support